| |

 The last time I made it, I was making for a church event at night.
 I put it into the oven that morning before I left for work and let it bake throughout the day.
 It probably baked longer that way, but it still turned out great.

-Options for Baked Ham
+Other Ideas for Baked Ham

 1. We like to make this ham for large groups – holidays, family gatherings, & church events.